 The marshes have some pollarded willows that are due for some work to prolong their life.
 Pollarding allows the trunk of the tree to age and grow without the weight of large branches causing it to fall apart.
 These old gnarly trunks are fantastic wildlife features.

 Some willows are also going to be removed from around an old ‘oxbow’ feature within the marsh.
 This area of standing water is important for the amphibians, reptiles and waders that use the area, so maintaining the open feature is important.

 Plans for the future

-For September, a new way-marked trail that links the new car park created on Kingsway to Burlish Meadows, Burlish Top nature reserve and further afield to the Rifle Range site of special scientific interest, which we are in the process of designing already.
+For this winter, a new way-marked trail that links the new car park created on Kingsway to Burlish Meadows, Burlish Top nature reserve and further afield to the Rifle Range site of special scientific interest, which we are in the process of designing already.